 A: I wasn’t sure what I wanted to do after I graduated from college, so I decided to move abroad and gain some experience as an English teacher.
-After a year in that field, I changed careers and starting working as a recruiter, while staying in Buenos Aires.
+After a year in that field, I changed careers and started working as a recruiter while staying in Buenos Aires.

 About Buenos Aires